Author Shelley Hitz talks about book marketing and how to find your Amazon keywords.

 Why is it important to add search keywords to your book?

+Your book’s keywords will help people find your book during searches on Amazon.
 They can increase your exposure and visibility on Amazon.
 It’s something free that every author can do for his or her books!
-I have a case study regarding my book on gratitude in my free webinar on Amazon.

 What’s the best way to determine the best keywords for your book?